To learn more about Python expressions, see Calculate Field Python examples.

 Python expressions can be created using properties from the Geometry object, including type, extent, centroid, firstPoint, lastPoint, area, length, isMultipart, and partCount (for example, !shape.area!).

-You can use the geometry area and length properties in Python expressions with an areal or linear unit to convert the value to a different unit of measure (for example, !shape.length@kilometers!).
+You can use the area and length geometry properties in Python expressions with an areal or linear unit to convert the value to a different unit of measure (for example, !shape.length@kilometers!).
 If the data is stored in a geographic coordinate system and a linear unit is supplied (for example, miles), the length will be calculated using a geodesic algorithm.
-Using areal units on geographic data will yield questionable results, as decimal degrees are not consistent across the globe.
+Using areal units on geographic data will produce questionable results, as decimal degrees are not consistent across the globe.

 Python expressions can be used to calculate the geodesic area or length of a feature using the geodesicArea or geodesicLength properties combined with areal or linear units of measure (for example, !shape.geodesicArea@hectares! or !shape.geodesicLength@miles!).

 ArcGIS applications use UTF-16-LE encoding to read and write .cal files.
-Other applications (for example, Notepad) can be used to create or modify .cal files as long as the output is written using UTF-16-LE encoding.
+Other applications (for example, Notepad) can be used to create or modify .cal files as long as the file is written using UTF-16-LE encoding.
 Using any other encoding will result in a file that will not load into the code block.

 When calculating joined data, you cannot directly calculate the joined columns.
 However, you can directly calculate the columns of the origin table.
 To calculate the joined data, first add the joined tables or layers to the map.
 You can then perform calculations on this data separately.
 These changes will be reflected in the joined columns.